grodowski/pronto-undercover/README.md

 `pronto-undercover` stores options passed to undercover in `.pronto.yml`.
 Please note that `--git-dir` and `--compare` options are not available, because `pronto-undercover` uses `Pronto::Git` instead of undercover's implementation.

+`min-coverage`: Minimum coverage for `coverage:`, not raise warning if more than it.

 Available options:

 ```